Chlamydia, Herpes and Thrush

 Chlamydia, thrush and herpes are common infections and have overlapping symptoms.
 If your body is exhibiting abnormal symptoms, chances are it is trying to tell you something.

 Published: Tuesday 15 November 2016

-Best course of action is to diagnose the issue before taking medication that can have unpleasant side effects.
-If you are unsure whether you have chlamydia or herpes, simply drop by a GUM clinic to be sure as antibiotics will not solve the issue if the cause is viral or fungal rather than bacterial.
+The best course of action is to diagnose the issue with a doctor before taking medication that may have unpleasant side effects.
+If you are unsure whether you have chlamydia or herpes simply drop by a GUM clinic to be sure, as antibiotics will not solve the issue if the cause is viral or fungal rather than bacterial.

 What is the difference between them?